SASWARE-Python/PythonBook/README.md

     </tr>
     <tr>
         <td>rps_v1</td>
-        <td>This is a very simple game of: Rock, Paper Sissors</br>
+        <td>This is a very simple game of: Rock, Paper Sissors.</br><br>
-The code is almost 100% the original code in the book, we removed the first line comment referencing the python2 interpreter<br>
+The code is almost 100% the original code in the book, we removed the first line comment referencing the python2 interpreter.<br>
+Print statements include open-close parentheses.
 </td>
     </tr>
 </table>